LukeGrahamLandry/franca/devlog.md

+## (May 28)

+- writers for rle,mc. trivial roundtrip tests.
+- use same scratch bitboard trick in read_mc. avoids special case for each base_node_w.

 ## (May 27)

 - rle loading is far too slow. maybe i should assume sparse and just keep list of pixels.